Black hole mergers beyond general relativity: a self-force approach

 When substituting the ansatz~\eqref{eq:scalar field ansatz} into the field equation~\eqref{eq:scalar field EOM}, we apply the chain rules $\frac{d\sigma_p}{ds} = -\frac{\sigma^2_p}{2M}\frac{dr_p}{dt}\frac{dt_p}{ds}$ and $\frac{d\phi_p}{ds} = \frac{d\phi_p}{dt}\frac{dt_p}{ds}$ along with the leading-order expressions $\frac{dr_p}{dt}=F_{(0)}$, $\frac{d\phi_p}{dt}=\Omega_{(0)}$, and

 with $H:=d\kappa/dr_*$ equal to $+1$ ($s=u$) or $-1$ ($s=v$).

 Following these substitutions, the exponential $e^{-im\phi_p}$ factors out of the field equation as it also appears in the source term in Eq.~\eqref{eq:scalar field EOM}, each $lm$ mode of which is proportional to $\delta(\sigma-\sigma_p)e^{-im\phi_p}$.
-At points $\sigma \neq \sigma_p$ the numerical variable $R_{lm}$ in the expansion \eqref{eq:scalar field ansatz} then satisfies the homogeneous equation
+At points $\sigma \neq \sigma_p$ the numerical variable $R_{lm}$ in the expansion \eqref{eq:scalar field ansatz} then satisfies the homogeneous equation\footnote{We note that due to our choice of characteristic slicing, this equation is first order in time and requires only characteristic, rather than Cauchy, initial data at $\sigma_p=1/3$.}

 with coefficients $B = (1 - \sigma) \sigma^2$, $C = 4MHd\sigma_p/ds$, $E = [(2 - 3 \sigma)\sigma - 4imMHd\phi_p/d s]$, and $V = - [l(l+1)+\sigma]$, where we use the leading-order expressions for $d\sigma_p/ds$ and $d\phi_p/ds$ above.
 Jump conditions at $\sigma=\sigma_p$ are dictated by the $\delta(\sigma-\sigma_p)$ source together with the transformation between slicing from $s=u$ to $s=v$ across the particle.